networksetcetera/LODS/README.md

 # Lab 11
 saved the workspace
-Fixed the create_queue() issue write a step-by-step guide to setting up Python in **Visual Studio Code** or include this in the lab setup
+Fixed the create_queue() issue
+todo: write a step-by-step guide to setting up Python in **Visual Studio Code** or
+todo: include this in the lab setup

-# Lab 1
+# Lab 5
 now works in **Visual Studio Code** saved the workspace
+todo: break this down into chunks

+# Lab 2
+todo: timer trigger
+todo: integration